-The Group recognizes loss allowances for expected credit losses (ECL) on the following financial instruments: loans and other receivables, promissory notes, debt instruments carried at amortised cost, and debt instruments carried at FVTOCI.
+The Group recognizes loss allowances for expected credit losses (ECL) on the following financial instruments: loans and other receivables, promissory notes and, debt instruments carried at amortised cost.
 Loans are recognized when cash is advanced to borrowers.
 They are initially recorded at cost, which is the cash given to originate the loan including any transaction costs, and subsequently measured at amortized cost using the effective interest rate method.